hpfem/hermes-examples/KNOWN_ISSUES.rst

 heat-transfer/heat-and-moisture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adaptivity dod not work well since the two fields had
+Adaptivity did not work well since the two fields had
 several orders of magnitude difference.
 So I rescaled
 the equations which improved adaptivity, but I must have
 introduced a bug, since the results are now different from